dmsi/b3d/README.md

 ![](screenshots/the_knight.png)

-3D rendering framework written in C++, inspired by Unity3D and UnrealEngine.
+Graphics rendering framework for C++

 ## License